vpdiogo/classic-games-python/snake/README.md

 - **Robust error handling** with automatic recovery
 - **Memory-efficient** rendering with pygame optimization
 - **Cross-platform compatibility** (Windows, macOS, Linux)
+- **Automated CI/CD** with GitHub Actions for releases

 ---

 **Enjoy playing Snake!** 🐍

-For issues or suggestions, please check the code documentation or logs for troubleshooting information.
+For issues or suggestions, please check the code documentation, logs for troubleshooting information, or visit our [GitHub Releases](https://github.com/yourusername/classic-games-python/releases) for the latest versions.